 The successful implementation of a digital QMS replaced over 700 redundant systems, allowing K-C to eliminate the fragmentation and confusion of multiple working practices.
 The result is a simple, unifying system for the standardization of its global operation that has yielded significant cost savings on top of improved productivity.

 It’s easy to celebrate the unique features of your enterprise in the media or via your website, but a quality management system that recognizes this individuality is essential too.
-Choose software built around your company and its specific needs, processes, and procedures.
+Choose QMS software built around your company and its specific needs, processes, and procedures.

 Learn more about how Kimberly-Clark Corporation integrates safety, environmental and quality workflows here.